-All the miscellaneous and SEPA related Development Code amendments recommended by the Planning Commission are listed below.
+All the miscellaneous and SEPA Development Code amendments are addressed below.
 Each amendment includes a description of the amendment, justification for the amendment and Planning Commission recommendations.
+Staff has also included the Council discussion and amendatory motions for those amendments that Council expressed interest in changing.